What I Learned about Climate Change: The Science is not Settled

 Sea level won’t likely rise in response to increased CO2.
 For starters, sea level rises and falls more than people think.
 Global mean sea level rose about 15 cm (6 inches) in the twentieth century.
 The IPCC models predicted higher levels by now, but researchers have found no link between CO2 and sea level.
 Sea level rises linearly; the rate of rise is not increasing.
 Any rise so far is very much in line with natural factors, not man-made.
 Estimates range from 5-20 cm (2–8 inches) of sea level rise (naturally) by the end of this century.

 Reef systems and marine life will not likely be harmed by additional CO2.
 Researchers use tank experiments and computer models to predict doom and gloom (this approach is full of errors).
+Recent observations show that the Great Barrier Reef has been bleaching and recovering naturally for hundreds of years.
 Despite what you read in the press, no one has yet seen any verifiable signs of manmade CO2 effects, or even pollution.
 Coral bleaching is a natural phenomenon caused by temperature changes, especially in El Niño and La Niña years — it’s been going on forever.
 Live reef experiments have shown that coral polyps adapt well to changes in pH, but sunscreen is toxic.
 Furthermore, a recent metastudy found no evidence of harm due to “ocean acidification” and no likely harm in the future.
 If you care about ocean life, stop eating it!
 Stop developers from replacing estuaries, wetlands, and mangrove swamps with condos.
 And please stop eating shrimp immediately.

 Freak storms are a far bigger threat.
 Again, storms are not caused by global warming.
 Over the next hundred years, as our population reaches nine billion or so, we should expect extreme events to have catastrophic consequences around the globe as a result of massive-scale urbanization and natural variance .
 Damage figures will rise significantly as we build larger cities on the coasts and expensive buildings with sea views.
 Don’t be fooled by graphs showing rising damage figures — they are guaranteed!
 The science is settled on this — even the IPCC admits that none of it is driven by CO2.